babalekpam/ARGICRM-FULL/replit.md

 ## System Architecture

-The application features a monorepo structure with a React 18 frontend (Vite, TypeScript, Shadcn/ui, TanStack Query, Wouter, React Hook Form with Zod) and an Express.js backend (TypeScript).
+The application uses a monorepo structure with a React 18 frontend (Vite, TypeScript, Shadcn/ui, TanStack Query, Wouter, React Hook Form with Zod) and an Express.js backend (TypeScript).
 PostgreSQL with Drizzle ORM is used for data persistence.

 ### UI/UX Decisions
 - Consistent professional styling with gradient headers, animated badges, and modern design patterns inspired by Linear, Notion, and Stripe.